-Number of members of the audience present on the premises Minimum number of attendants re- quired to be on duty 1 - 250 Two And one additional attendant for each ad present (or part thereof) ditional 250 members of the audience a.
+Number of members of the audience present on the premises Minimum number of attendants required to be on duty 1 - 250 Two And one additional attendant for each add ditional 250 members of the audience present (or part thereof) ditional 250 members of the addience a.
 Where premises are equipped with a staff alerting system the number of attendants present should be as set out in the table below.